dtcenter/MET/met/docs/Users_Guide/config_options_tc.rst

 Stratify by performing string matching on non-numeric data columns.
-Specify a comma-separated list of columns names and values to be checked.
+Specify a comma-separated list of columns names and values to be included in the analysis.
 May add using the "-column_str name string" job command options.

 For example: